top of page

 A collaborative partnership to promote strong and healthy rural and urban communities.

-This research was, in part, funded by the National Institutes of Health (NIH) Agreement OT2HL158287.
+Based at the Colorado School of Public Health, this research was, in part, funded by the National Institutes of Health (NIH) Agreement OT2HL158287.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the NIH.

 Engaging Communities